Dynamic Rental Games with Stagewise Individual Rationality: Our Model: Generalizations and Formal Definitions

 \subsection{\Oir: Structural Results}

 In the body of the paper we focus on \swir, in which the agent requires nonnegative utility at every stage of the game.
 In contrast, we can consider the \oir setting, in which the agent can go into temporary deficit, as long as their overall utility will be nonnegative.
-Formally, for individual rationality, for all agent $v$ we require that there will be some bid $b$ such that:
+Formally, individual rationality requires that for every agent $v$, there is some bid $b$ such that:

 In this setting, the reductions shown in Appendix~\ref{app:simplification-are-wlog} are still relevant and important.
 Once the rental problem is reduced to history-independent stagewise auctions with an over-time cost function, the mechanism design problem in the \oir setting is much simpler when compared to the \swir setting, especially due to Lemma~\ref{lemma:overall-ir-oneshot}.